-With multiple connection types, AT&T is able to offer a range of deals to new customers.
+With multiple connection types, AT&T offers a range of deals to new customers.
 AT&T Fiber, the formal name for AT&T’s fiber internet service, offers the best value in terms of speed and price between AT&T’s fiber, IPBB (aka AT&T Internet), DSL (aka AT&T Internet Basic), and fixed wireless internet services.
 In fact, AT&T typically only offers new promotions with AT&T Fiber plans.

 Currently, new AT&T Fiber customers can receive a $200 reward card for ordering service online.
 New fiber customers can squeeze even more out of that deal by choosing AT&T Fiber’s Internet 1000 plan, the lowest-priced fiber gigabit internet plan available among nationwide providers.
 CenturyLink offers the second lowest-priced gigabit internet plan, but it doesn’t come with the same perks (i.e., nationwide hotspot access) as AT&T Fiber.

 Those in areas where only AT&T Internet or Internet Basic are available can still receive better deals than what most of AT&T’s competitors offer.
-The plans for each connection type are $45 a month, regardless of speed (except the Fiber 300 plan, which is $35 a month).
-In comparison, most providers charge at least $50 a month for plans with speeds less than 50 Mbps.
+The plans for each connection type are $55 per month, regardless of speed.
+In comparison, most providers charge at least $50 per month for plans with speeds less than 50 Mbps.

 |Plan Name||Monthly Price (savings)||Deal|